Splitties/ComposeOClock/README.md

 We are waiting for the Wear OS team at Google to make an on-device API, so executable watch faces, like ones made with Compose O'Clock, or `androidx.wear.watchface`, can update the WFF that will be used for ambient mode or energy saver mode (which will make sense once the WFF renderer is improved).

+## Credits

+Thanks to [Yuri Schimke](https://github.com/yschimke) for encouraging me to try making a Compose API for Watch Faces, and for all the helpful input! 🙏❤️